Call Us TODAY on 020 3588 4240

 When facing a potential possession order, tenants can seek permission from the court to issue a counterclaim.
 This could be an opportunity for them to bring forward concerns about property disrepair that may have been overlooked in relation to renting arrears grounds.
 The ultimate goal of adjudicating is justice and efficiency; when assessing whether or not this should be allowed, their judgment must balance both the connection between the original claim and counterclaim as well as the scope of cost-efficiency.

-If the warrant is suspended
+If the Warrant is Suspended

 If the warrant is due to be executed, tenants can apply for its suspension with the court and notify bailiffs when granted.
 Subsequent applications may not succeed if a tenant has breached previous agreements; they must explain any change in circumstances which might prevent further breaches from happening.
 However, there’s no limit on how many times an application can be made so long as changes are detailed appropriately.